I use a Nikon D5300 for shooting stills & video of locations, setups, rough concepts, storyboards, happy snaps, etc.

 - In ISO sensitivity settings:

-As the light changes, to compensate, ISO will adjust automatically between 100 and 1600 ASA.
+To compensate for changing light, the ISO will adjust automatically between 100 and 1600 ASA.

-We set an upper ISO limit of 1600 because, above this level, low-light footage shows strong sensor noise.
+We set an upper ISO limit of 1600 because, above this level, low-light footage shows obvious sensor noise.

 If and when Auto ISO approaches the 1600 limit, stay in Live View mode and: